Are all Queenstown local buses $2?

 How do I plan my route and know when a bus will arrive?

-The new routes and timetables will be published online at www.orc.govt.nz/orbusQT, but the best way to plan your route and track bus movements in real time is the NZTA Choice App or the Google Maps-powered Journey Planner tool on the ORC website (this will also be available for Queenstown by November 20).
+The new routes and timetables are online at www.orc.govt.nz/orbusQT, but the best way to plan your route and track bus movements in real time is the NZTA Choice App or the Google Maps-powered Journey Planner tool on the ORC website.
 The free Choice App is available for both Android and iOS devices from their respective app stores.